kenjennings/Random-Acts-Of-Asm/README.md

 Assembly version of the "10 PRINT" BASIC program that draws an infinite, random, maze-like pattern.
 The program uses the Central I/O put character routine for E: that is intended for BASIC.

 The program is very short, executing from Page 0.
+The executable file is 51 bytes.
+Of that, 39 bytes is actual executing code.

 ---